1967 Philippine Senate election: Results

 The Nacionalista Party won seven seats, while the Liberal Party won one.

 Jose Roy of the Nacionalistas garnered the highest number of votes and was the sole incumbent to defend his seat.

-Five winners are neophyte senators.
+Six winners are neophyte senators.
 These are the Nacionalistas' Helena Benitez, Salvador Laurel and Leonardo Perez, the Liberals' sole winner Benigno Aquino Jr., and independent candidate Magnolia Antonino, who was the wife of Senator Gaudencio Antonino of the Nacionalistas (originally elected as a Liberal) who died on election eve.
 She substituted for him and won the election.

-Emmanuel Pelaez returns to the Senate, this time under the banner of the Nacionalistas, after last serving in 1959.
+Emmanuel Pelaez returns to the Senate, this time under the banner of the Nacionalistas, after last serving in 1959 as a Progressive.

 Three Liberal senators lost their seats: Maria Kalaw Katigbak, Camilo Osias, and Soc Rodrigo.